Tornadoes of 2015: September

-There were 24 tornadoes reported in the United States in September, of which 17 were confirmed.

 September 15–16 (Europe)

 A small outbreak of tornadoes occurred in Europe beginning on September 15, when an F1 tornado struck the town of Oldenburg in Holstein in Germany, snapping numerous trees and destroying signs.
 More significant tornado activity occurred on September 16, as a damaging F2 tornado struck the small village of Sonnac in southern France.
 Well-built homes had their roofs torn off, with some partial collapse of brick exterior walls observed.
 Major tree and outbuilding damage occurred as well.
 An F1 tornado also struck Courtenay, Loiret, causing roof and tree damage.
 In Belgium, an F2 tornado struck the Melreux area, severely damaging multiple farms.
 Structures sustained major roof damage, a car was tossed, and trees were snapped by the tornado.
 Two tornadoes also touched down in Luxembourg, including an F1 that destroyed several barns, and damaged a few homes and trees near Reckange.
 Another tornado of unknown strength caused roof damage, destroyed two garden sheds, and overturned a tractor near Bissen before striking Colmar-Berg, downing trees and injuring one person.
 Six tornadoes were confirmed.